-- Create a Cross Section/Elevation view that shows your accessories and the furniture that they will be placed in.
+- Navigate to 3D> Create Orthographic View> Cross Section/Elevation and click and drag to create a cross section/elevation view that shows your accessories and the furniture that they will be placed in.

-- In the Cross Section/Elevation view, move each object to the desired height using the steps described in #2-4 above.
+- In the cross section/elevation view, move each object to the desired height using the steps described in Steps 2-4 above.
 The positions of these items can also be adjusted left to right in this view.

-- Depending on the type of furniture that the objects are placed in or on, you may find it necessary to raise the heights above the floor of some objects - either in a Cross Section/Elevation view or in the object's specification dialogs - before moving them into the furniture's space.
+- Depending on the type of furniture that the objects are placed in or on, you may find it necessary to raise the heights above the floor of some objects - either in a cross section view/elevation or in the object's specification dialogs - before moving them into the furniture's space.